eundersander/hab_vr_mephisto/README.md

 This is also a proof-of-concept for Mephisto integration.
 The Habitat VR app is entirely static client-side content (html, js, and data files).
 As such, the app is integrated into Mephisto here exactly as the existing Mephisto [simple_static_task example](https://github.com/facebookresearch/Mephisto/tree/master/examples/simple_static_task).

+# Known Issues

+- We are seeing an `alignfault` crash on Quest 2.
+Desktop browser VR emulation is unaffected.
+We speculate this is due to a recent Oculus browser update and a previously-hidden memory-alignment issue related to Emscripten and/or Magnum's TinyGLTF importer.
+We have a workaround for testing on Quest 2: strangely, you need to load the page while tethered to a desktop via ADB debugging (this avoids the crash).
+For a fix, we have some leads which we'll pursue as this project gets closer to deploying on Quest 2.

 # Installation

 1. Download and extract [data.zip](https://drive.google.com/file/d/1pwPUOar6ZSIdhVn9QpMH9KNSbQtarRDv/view?usp=sharing) as `task/server_files/habitat_vr_app/data/`.